Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/04-identity-crossdomain.md

 | sort by TimeGenerated asc
 ```

-**What I found in the lab:** David Book's sign-ins showed `ConditionalAccessStatus = "Failure"` with error code 53003 after the CA policy was applied — meaning the policy was blocking access at that point.
+**What I found in the lab:** David Book's sign-ins showed `ConditionalAccessStatus = "Failure"` with error code 53003 after the CA policy was applied, meaning the policy was blocking access at that point.
 But earlier sign-ins showed `NotApplied`, the account had been accessible without the policy for a window of time before it was configured.

 ---